-Routine medical, dental, or other personal appointments should not be scheduled for school days (for juniors) or when the student has WPI classes (for seniors).
-If an appointment necessitates absence or dismissal for any part of the school day, the student must notify the Academy by completing and submitting an Absence Request Form at least one week in advance of the absence when possible, and the student must also arrange to make up missed work.
+Routine medical, dental, or other personal appointments, including college visits, travel, and other activities not sponsored by Mass Academy, should not be scheduled for school days (for juniors) or when the student has WPI classes (for seniors).
+If an appointment necessitates absence or dismissal for any part of the school day, the student must notify Mass Academy by completing and submitting an Absence Request Form at least one week in advance of the absence when possible, and the student must also arrange to make up missed work.
+Unexcused/unapproved absences may result in a grade of zero (0) for any in-class assignments or assessments that day.
 For seniors, the student must also notify any WPI instructors via email and arrange to make up missed work.

-See the Academy website under Student Resources for the Absence Request Form [7].
+See the Mass Academy website under Resources for Students and Families page for the Absence Request Form [7].